La Mia Tazza Pili Coffee

 la-mia-tazza-rizal-street-legazpi

-La Mia Tazza is an independent, cozy coffee shop located along Rizal Avenue, Legazpi City
+La Mia Tazza is an independent, cozy coffee shop along Rizal Avenue, Legazpi City.

-Unlike its more popular Embacadero de Legazpi branch, this one is located near colleges and universities such as Divine Word College of Legazpi, STI College, AMA Computer University and Bicol University Main Campus.
-According to my notes, the other coffee hangout around the area was Bicol Blends Cafe, but it was closed permanently as I would discover later.
+Unlike its more popular Embacadero de Legazpi branch, it is located near colleges and universities such as Divine Word College of Legazpi, STI College, AMA Computer University, and Bicol University Main Campus.
+According to my notes, the other coffee hangout around the area was Bicol Blends Cafe, but as I discovered later, it was closed permanently.

 Anyway, I asked the cheery baristas of La Mia Tazza for a cup of pili-flavored coffee, paid 130 pesos, and settled in a comfy chair near the door.
 I looked around and found just one girl reading her thick textbook while texting on the side.
 Amazing multi-tasking, I mentally noted.